 Only a limited company is granted winding up in Hong Kong.

 A limited company (LTD) is a separate legal entity, established and registered under Hong Kong Companies Ordinance.

 Shareholders’ liabilities in an LTD can be limited to their share values (limited by shares) or limited to the amount of their share contribution to the company’s assets in event of winding up (limited by guarantee).

 Discover more details on Hong Kong limited company and how it differs from a partnership and unlimited company in our related article on Hong Kong Business Entity Types.

-Now you’ve got a basic understanding of company winding-up, let’s find out more about the process of Voluntary and Compulsory winding up.
+Now you’ve got a basic understanding of company winding-up, let’s learn more about the Voluntary and Compulsory winding-up process.